How to Fix a Dry Room: 12 Best Ways to Increase Humidity in Your Home

 10. Open the Dishwasher Door and Air-Dry Your Dishes

-Dishwashers use a lot of water and a lot of additional energy in the final drying cycle.
+Dishwashers use a lot of water and require additional energy in the final drying cycle.
 After the last rinse cycle completes, open the dishwasher door and let your dishes air dry instead, which will not only save energy but add much-needed moisture to the air.

 Dishes drying in a dishwasher